polatengin/polatengin/README.md

 I'm working as a Senior Software Engineer in [Microsoft](https://github.com/microsoft)

+### Why I work at Microsoft

+Microsoft has amazing opportunities and amazing teams!
+I feel myself super lucky that I'm working with one of the bests!..

+### What is my job in Microsoft

+I'm working with the biggest enterprises and communities all around the world, trying to solve their most sophisticated problems with scalable and future proof solutions

 ## 🔭 I'm currently working on

 [Retrospective Extension](https://github.com/microsoft/vsts-extension-retrospectives) for Azure DevOps (_you can find it on [Azure DevOps Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.team-retrospectives)_)